xaldarof/xaldarof/README.md

-### What's up everybody, This is Teo
+### What's up everybody, This is Temur
 ![][1]

 <br />

-I am a passionate self-taught full stack web developer and a freelance software engineer.
+I am a passionate self-taught software engineer.
 My passion for software focus on creating ideas and making them come true.
 I take great care in architecture and code quality of the things I build, based on my experience.

-I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💬 Ask me about anything, I am happy to help;